SAP-samples/teched2025-DA260/exercises/ex1/README.md

 Note!
 All columns are in text format, even columns whose names indicate that they would have numeric values.
 A well maintained table would have all of this information properly maintained at the source, and you'd see different data types.
 We don't always have the luxury of - as is the case here.
 Not to worry, we'll be able to fix that later!

-Since we havent't seen the actual data yet and don't know which columns are useful or not, simply ass all to the selected data and click **Create**.
+Since we haven't seen the actual data yet and don't know which columns are useful or not, simply ass all to the selected data and click **Create**.

 ![Step 12](images/Teched2025-DA260_Ex1_13.png)